 1) Simply click on the title of the eBook you are interested in.

 3) Click the "Full Text" link to open the eBook.
+(In a ProQuest eBook, it is "Read Online.")

 4) You may navigate the eBook through using the Table of Contents, by entering a page number to jump to, or through simply scrolling through the book.
+You can also "Search within" the book (top left).

 6) In order to do a full download of an EBSCO eBook, you must have a My EBSCOhost account.
 See this visual guide for instructions.
 (Please note the download expires in 7-14 days and you must use Adobe Digital Editions to access the file.)